usnistgov/MediScore/README.txt

     * Localization Visualizer
       - Newly added to the MediScore package
       - Localization visualizer makes use of a slightly modified lib/masks.py, but relevant changes do not affect the Mask Scorer's scored output.
+ June 25, 2018 - MediScore Version *.*.*
+    * Validator:
+      - Updated to be backwards-compatible with NC2017 video submissions.

 CONTACT
 -------